-The hormones involved accomplish a variety of actions dependent on their use and destination.
+This largely includes glands that create the hormones or chemicals involved.
+The hormones involved are expansive and are capable of accomplishing a variety of actions dependent on their use and destination.

 Important types of signaling are the following: